Chapter 1: Color Management

 In this example, the input is display-referred and gets linearized for the lighting calculation.
 Then, we take the scene-referred output and use tone-mapping to view it properly.

-It is very well explained in this presentation by John Hable : the Gamma 2.2 of our displays (the EOTF) is actually a “Gamma Down” !
-Not a “Gamma Up” !
-This has been very unsettling for me since a Gamma of 2.2 in Nuke is a “Gamma Up”.
-So I got used to this behaviour for the past fifteen years…
+It is very well explained in this presentation by John Hable: the gamma 2.2 of our displays (the EOTF) is actually a “gamma down” !
+Not a “gamma up” !
+This has been very unsettling for me since a gamma of 2.2 in Nuke is a “gamma up”.
+So I got used to this behavior for the past fifteen years…

 In the end, we should not obsess with the word “Gamma”, it is just a greek letter !
-You could also see the Gamma function as a Power function with an inverted exponent, as I try to recap in the table below :
+We might also describe the gamma function as a Power function with an inverted exponent, as I try to recap in the table below:

 NameFunctionDescriptionArtist-friendly terminology